- Top Work Boots for Flat Feet

 - A durable and removable top cover with PURE antimicrobial technology to kill 99.9% of bacteria that can be inexpensively replaced when they eventually wear out

-Check out our full review of the Stride or learn more at Tread Labs:
+Check out our full review of Tread Labs or learn more at their site:

 Do You Have Flat Feet?